iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: System Architecture

 \subsection{Antenna Arrays, Steering Vectors, and Hybrid Precoding}

-To support highly directional mmWave/THz transmission under practical RF-chain constraints, the ISAC base station employs a large-scale array with $N_T^{\mathrm{IBS}}$ transmit antennas and $N_{\mathrm{RF}}$ RF chains using a partially connected hybrid-precoding architecture.
+To support highly directional mmWave/THz transmission under practical RF chain constraints, the ISAC base station employs a large-scale array with $N_T^{\mathrm{IBS}}$ transmit antennas and $N_{\mathrm{RF}}$ RF chains using a partially connected hybrid-precoding architecture.
 The downlink precoder at slot $t$ is modeled from~\cite{iqbal2026dual}, thus

 where $\mathbf{F}_{\mathrm{RF}}(t)$ is the analog RF precoder implemented through constant-modulus phase shifters, and $\mathbf{F}_{\mathrm{BB}}(t)$ is the low-dimensional digital baseband precoder for stream multiplexing, interference management, and power allocation~\cite{6717211,iqbal2026dual}.
-Under the partially connected structure, each RF chain drives a dedicated sub-array, so $\mathbf{F}_{\mathrm{RF}}(t)$ is approximately block diagonal, achieving large array gain with substantially fewer RF chains than antenna elements.
+Under the partially connected structure, each RF chain drives a dedicated sub-array, so $\mathbf{F}_{\mathrm{RF}}(t)$ is approximately block diagonal, achieving a large array gain with substantially fewer RF chains than antenna elements.

 Within iBEAMS, RF precoding is realized through phase-only weights aligned with the instantaneous spatial channels of the scheduled HNs, consistent with practical hybrid beamforming implementations that produce highly directive beams over the desired angular sector~\cite{9583918}.
 To enhance PLS, AN is projected onto the approximate null-space of the aggregate legitimate channel to degrade eavesdropper reception while minimally affecting intended links~\cite{4543070}.